 "Romantic, dark, erotic….”

-x We put aside the supernatural and the parody, and deliver an evening that stirs the blood and heightens the pheromones.
++ Put aside the supernatural for a tale that stirs the blood and heightens the pheromones.

 AND THE TANGO!

 "Tango Argentino" took American theaters by storm.

 “Dancing with the Stars" has 11 million viewers

 -- and they all wait to see the “red-hot tango.”

 Why is “Blood Tango…” a musical for RIGHT NOW?

 (#MeToo) - Between the seduction of the innocent and women using their own power to decide.